stenglein-lab/SIV_to_HIV-2/README.md

 ## The SIV reference sequences used for the above papers

-Can be found in the fasta format files in this repository.
+Can be found in the fasta format files in the [reference_sequences](./reference_sequences) directory in this repository.
 These correspond to the consensus sequence of the stock viruses used to infect mice at the beginning of the experiments.
 The annotations for this file are in the associated gff files.